 d.
 Adequate space in the valve box should be provided so that repair and maintenance work could be performed easily.

 e.
-Union should be provided to avoid complex problem fluxing replacement of gate valve at the time of repair.
+Union should be provided to avoid complex problems fluxing replacement of gate valve at the time of repair.

 f.
-Over excavation of impervious layer at the base of the Outlet of spring may lose flow so to avoid such problem especial Care required at the time of excavation.
+Over-excavation of an impervious layer at the base of the Outlet of the spring may lose flow so to avoid such a problem special Care is required at the time of excavation.

 g.
 Inlet pipe should be covered with stone soiling and upstream of intake with an impervious material to prevent the entry of suspended particles.

 h.
-It is essential to restrict access of animals inhabitation of intake at least 30 m to avoid contamination.
+It is essential to restrict access to animal inhabitation of intake at least 30 m to avoid contamination.

 i.
-Surface runoff which occurs after rain should be easily drained off so that provision of the drain in the periphery of habitation of intake should be facilitated to prevent pollution.
+Surface runoff that occurs after rain should be easily drained off so that provision of the drain in the periphery of habitation of intake should be facilitated to prevent pollution.

 j.
 Spring of low yield less than 0.05 lps should not be tapped for gravity flow schemes.